bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

     - Ludwig Wittgenstein

 In this lab, you will get familiar with the statistical plotting features of **Python** using a dataset we have already seen.
+We will explore the association between two categorical variables and determine if a relationship exists.

 .. _project_one_instructions: